 How to verify if a forex broker is regulated in the UAE

-As mentioned, within the UAE, there are 3 specific regulators that could be used.
-These are the DFSA, the Central Bank of Dubai, or the SCA.
-With the DFSA, simply head over to their official website DFSA official website and use the search function to input the brokers business name (You will often find this at the bottom of the broker homepage).
+As mentioned, within the UAE, there are 3 specific regulators that can be used.
+These are the DFSA, the Central Bank of Dubai, and the SCA.
+With the DFSA, simply head over to their DFSA official website and use the search function to input the broker’s business name (You will often find this at the bottom of the broker homepage).

 Is forex trading taxable in the UAE?

 Although each Emirate acts independently when it comes to tax matters, this is one of the few tax-free regions in the world.
-Given that they do no apply any capital gains tax at all then, your forex trading should be tax free.
+Given that they do not apply any capital gains tax at all then, your forex trading should be tax-free.

-With that said, there may well be some other types of tax to consider like VAT or something else and given the UAE have a very strict approach in this regard, you would be well-advised to contact a tax professional on those issues.
+With that said, there may well be some other types of tax to consider like VAT or something else, and given the UAE has a very strict approach in this regard, you would be well-advised to contact a tax professional on those issues.

-InvestinGoal.com may receive a monetary compensations from the brokerage companies listed above.
+InvestinGoal.com may receive monetary compensation from the brokerage companies listed above.